 Those with a sweet tooth will not be disappointed.
 As delicious as the saffron and rosewater ice cream was, my favourite was faloodeh, semi-frozen rice noodles dunked in syrup and rose water.

 Foodies will not be disappointed on a trip to Iran.
 If you are looking for a gift to take home, saffron is cheaper than in Europe or why not pick up a few packets of pistachio nuts?

 8. To experience legendary Iranian hospitality

 Hospitality is ingrained in Iranian culture but it’s more than that.
-Iranians highly-educated and progressively-minded people and want visitors to see them as such.
-A far cry from how they are portrayed by the western media.
+Iranians are highly educated and progressively-minded people and want visitors to see them as such.
+A far cry from how they are portrayed by the Western media.

-This brings me to the last of my reasons to visit Iran and, I argue, the most compelling one.
+This brings me to the last of my reasons why you should visit Iran and, I argue, the most compelling one.

 All too often, right-wing politicians and some media outlets reduce Iran to a caricature; a religious fundamentalist state hell-bent on the destruction of the West, and of the United States in particular.
 Iranians are the ultimate cartoon villains.